Providing a targeted, safe and efficient solution.

 David Hip & Knee solution is designed to tackle

 the most effective and biomechanically correct

 Tackling the degeneration with movement

 Human joints were designed by nature to last about 40 years.
 Degenerative diseases of the joints have become the main reason for pain and as a consequence, loss of life quality in the middle aged and elderly.

-The popularity of football, ice hockey, and skiing has contributed to the increased frequency of injuries like MCL tears.
-There is a growing consensus in the medical community that controlled physical activity can be a major contributing factor in preventing and healing various knee and hip problems.
+The popularity of football, ice hockey, and skiing has all contributed to the increased frequency of injuries like MCL tears.
+Increasingly there is consensus in the medical community that controlled physical activity can be a major contributing factor in preventing and healing various knee and hip problems.

 It is a well proven fact that for many musculoskeletal illnesses that require surgery as treatment, the outcome has been significantly improved by rehabilitative muscle training.

 Several studies have shown that movement can act as medicine for painful joints.
 With joints like the knee, which are relatively simple structures, movements are simple and loading is easy to apply in a controlled manner, but special devices are required to isolate the target area to provide total control in the movement and loading.

 All movements should start with limited range and low loading, within the pain tolerance.
 Time is essential since physiological changes are slow.
 Ideal treatment should run for three months with an ongoing program afterwards.

 Osteoarthitis is the most common cause of chronic disability among the aging population.
 The effectiveness of an exercise in knee and hip osteoarthritis is attributed to its ability to reverse muscle sensomotoric dysfunction (weakness, fatigue, poor control) preventing abnormal movement and restore normal biomechanics, effecting better gait, relieving pain and improving function.